Roman Polanski

 Raymond Roman Thierry Polański (Note: /pəˈlænski/ pə-LAN-skee, /pl/, /fr/.) (born 18 August 1933) is a Polish and French filmmaker and actor.
-He is the recipient of numerous accolades, including an Academy Award, three British Academy Film Awards, ten César Awards, two Golden Globe Awards, as well as the Golden Bear and a Palme d'Or.
+He is the recipient of numerous accolades, including an Academy Award, three British Academy Film Awards, ten César Awards, and two Golden Globe Awards as well as a Golden Bear and a Palme d'Or.

-In 1977, Polanski was arrested for drugging and raping a 13-year-old girl.
+In 1977, Polanski was arrested in the United States for drugging and raping a 13-year-old girl.
 He pleaded guilty to the lesser charge of unlawful sex with a minor in exchange for a probation-only sentence.
 The night before his sentencing hearing in 1978, he learned that the judge would likely reject the proffered plea bargain, so he fled the U.S. to Europe, where he continued his career.
 He remains a fugitive from the U.S. justice system.
 Subsequently, allegations of abuse have been made by several women.

 Polanski's parents moved the family from his birthplace in Paris back to Kraków in 1937.
 Two years later, the invasion of Poland by Nazi Germany started World War II, and the family found themselves trapped in the Kraków Ghetto.
 After his mother and father were taken in raids, Polanski spent his formative years in foster homes, surviving the Holocaust by adopting a false identity and concealing his half Jewish heritage.
 In 1969, Polanski's pregnant wife, actress Sharon Tate, was murdered, along with four friends by members of the Manson Family in an internationally notorious case.

 Polanski's first feature-length film, Knife in the Water (1962), made in Poland, was nominated for the United States Academy Award for Best Foreign Language Film.
 A few years later he first left for France and then moved to the United Kingdom, where he directed his first three English-language feature-length films: Repulsion (1965), Cul-de-sac (1966), and The Fearless Vampire Killers (1967).
 In 1968, he settled in the United States and cemented his status in the film industry by directing the horror film Rosemary's Baby (1968).
 He made Macbeth (1971) in England and Chinatown (1974) back in Hollywood.
 His other critically acclaimed films include The Tenant (1976), Tess (1979), Death and the Maiden (1994), The Pianist (2002) which won him the Academy Award for Best Director, The Ghost Writer (2010), Venus in Fur (2013), and An Officer and a Spy (2019).
 Polanski has made 23 feature films to date.
 He has also starred in several Polish films as well as in his own films.